nglaeser/crypto-glossary/docs/Cryptographic-Primitives/signatures.md

 For correctness, we require that for all key (pairs) output by $\sf Gen$ we have $\mathsf{Vrfy}({\sf pk}, m, \mathsf{Sign}({\sf pk}, m)) = 1$.

-It is known that OWFs imply (one-time) signatures.
+It is known that OWFs imply (one-time) signatures (OTS).

-!!! example "One-time signatures from OWFs"
+!!! example "One-time signatures (OTS) from OWFs [Lamport]"
 <!-- Give construction -->

+OTS in turn imply many-time (i.e., regular) signatures:

+!!! example "Many-time signatures from OTS"
+    The construction is a bit involved so it is given in a [separate document](../assets/notes/Sigs-from-OTS.png).
+The general idea is to make a depth-$\lvert m \rvert$ binary tree of OTS keypairs.
+Then each parent is used to sign the pair of verification keys below it, and the signature on $m$ consists of the $\lvert m \rvert$ signatures on the path the bits of $m$ from the root to a leaf.

 ## Schemes